Please note: a valid prescription is required for all prescription medication.

 Missed Dose and Timing

-If you miss a dose, take it when remembered unless it is close to the next dose.
-If it is almost time for your next scheduled dose, skip the missed dose and resume your regular schedule.
-Do not double up to make up for a missed dose.
-For once‑daily extended‑release dosing, keep times consistent to help maintain stable blood levels.
+If you miss a dose, take it when you remember unless it is close to the next dose.
+If it is almost time for the next dose, skip the missed one and return to your regular schedule.
+Do not double doses to make up for a missed tablet.

 Storage and Travel Basics